nespinoza/transitspectroscopy/README.md

 ## Citation

-You can cite the code via it's DOI: 10.5281/zenodo.6960923 (see https://zenodo.org/record/6960924#.YutMaezMLUI).
+You can cite this software via its DOI: 10.5281/zenodo.6960923 (see https://zenodo.org/record/6960924#.YutMaezMLUI).
 Here's the citation snippet:

     @software{espinoza_nestor_2022_6960924,
       author       = {Espinoza, Nestor},